-Step 1.2: Adaptor and Quality trimming + Removal of very short reads the DNA fragment being sequenced attaches to the sequencing flow cell.
-Usually these adaptors get sequenced, and have already been removed from the reads.
-But sometimes bits of adaptors are left behind, anywhere from 90% to 20% of the adaptor length.
+Step 1.2: Adaptor and Quality trimming + Removal of very short reads behind, anywhere from 90% to 20% of the adaptor length.
 These need to be removed from the reads.
 The adaptor sequence for this step will have to be obtained from the same source as the sequence data.